SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database.md

 # Cassandra database

-By default, DataMiner uses Cassandra for its general database.
+By default, DataMiner uses Cassandra as its main general database.

 - [Migrating the general database to Cassandra](xref:Migrating_the_general_database_to_Cassandra)